-I know some of you will ask about the fabric; I actually don’t know what this is (feel free to let me know if you see it available somewhere) but I do know that MI locals can get it at the Viking Sewing Center in Ann Arbor.
+I actually don’t know what this is (feel free to let me know if you see it available somewhere) but I do know that MI locals can get it at the Viking Sewing Center in Ann Arbor.

 And here’s a new place online True Up was featuring a few weeks ago for good menswear fabrics: Bolt 44.
 I thought they had a pretty nice selection, so if you need a place to start for fabric that might be your ticket.